bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.2547003499562557in"} -->

-I\'m not a super big fan of some of these classes just because they\'re so nuanced and hard to even tell.
-Visually, I think it\'d probably be best if you just wrote your own classes.
-But those first couple where you have the table, you have the table striped, it\'s really great.
+I&apos;m not a super big fan of some of these classes just because they&apos;re so nuanced and hard to even tell.
+Visually, I think it&apos;d probably be best if you just wrote your own classes.
+But those first couple where you have the table, you have the table striped, it&apos;s really great.

-If you want to have more impact with your style, it\'s perfectly fine if you write your own rules.
+If you want to have more impact with your style, it&apos;s perfectly fine if you write your own rules.
 Or better yet, get into the habit of learning some of the Bootstrap classes.
 And then overwriting certain elements of them with your own style.
-It\'s a great way to get practice with both responsive design, CSS and just good coding skills.
+It&apos;s a great way to get practice with both responsive design, CSS and just good coding skills.

 RD-Bootstrap Tables: